Thai junta boosts spending on defence, education in draft budget

 The military seized power in May after months of street demonstrations which led to the ouster of Prime Minister Yingluck Shinawatra.

-The Ministry of Education was allocated 498.16 billion baht ($15.66 billion), a 3.2 percent increase from last year's budget and 19.5 percent of the total budget allocations.
+The Ministry of Education was allocated 498.16 billion baht ($15.66 billion)(9.36 billion British pound), a 3.2 percent increase from last year's budget and 19.5 percent of the total budget allocations.
 Prayuth has called for education reforms as part of his plans to reshape the country and restore political stability.

 Defence spending, which typically increases in Thailand after a coup, grew 5 percent from last year's allocation to 193.07 billion baht ($6.07 billion).